 - 1. Debt certificates issued by the ECB and debt certificates issued by the NCBs prior to the date of adoption of the euro in their respective Member State whose currency is the euro shall be eligible as collateral for Eurosystem credit operations. - 2.
-Debt certificates issued by the Eurosystem shall not be subject to the criteria laid down in this Chapter.
+Debt certificates issued by the ECB and debt certificates issued by the NCBs prior to the date of adoption of the euro in their respective Member State whose currency is the euro shall not be subject to the criteria laid down in Title II of this Part Four.